Bregman Stochastic Proximal Point Algorithm with Variance Reduction: Proofs

 \subsection{Fundamental results}

 For the proofs, we start with a proposition that constitutes the cornerstone of our analysis.
-Most of the others results are derived from that proposition. \begin{proposition} Suppose that Assumptions~\ref{ass:variance} are verified, Assumption~\ref{ass:a11} holds, and that the sequence $(\bx_k)_{k \in \N}$ is generated by Algorithm~\ref{algo:unified}.
+Most of the others results are derived from that proposition. \begin{proposition} Suppose that Assumptions~\myref{ass:variance} are verified, Assumption~\eqref{ass:a11} holds, and that the sequence $(\bx_k)_{k \in \N}$ is generated by Algorithm~\myref{algo:unified}.
 Then, for all $k \in \N$,

 \end{proposition} \begin{proof} We recall the definition of $\bx_{k+1}$: